openebs/website/docs/main/user-guides/replicated-storage-user-guide/rs-installation.md

   apiGroup: rbac.authorization.k8s.io
 ```

-## Minimum Worker Node Count
+### Minimum Worker Node Count

   The minimum supported worker node count is three nodes.
-When using the synchronous replication feature (N-way mirroring), the number of worker nodes to which Mayastor is deployed should be no less than the desired replication factor.
+When using the synchronous replication feature (N-way mirroring), the number of worker nodes on which IO engine pods are deployed should be no less than the desired replication factor.

-## Transport Protocols
+### Transport Protocols

-  Mayastor supports the export and mounting of volumes over NVMe-oF TCP only.
-Worker node(s) on which a volume may be scheduled (to be mounted) must have the requisite initiator support installed and configured.
+  Replicated Storage supports the export and mounting of volumes over NVMe-oF TCP only.
+Worker node(s) on which a volume may be scheduled (to be mounted) must have the requisite initiator software installed and configured.
-  In order to reliably mount Mayastor volumes over NVMe-oF TCP, a worker node's kernel version must be 5.13 or later and the nvme-tcp kernel module must be loaded.
+  In order to reliably mount Replicated Storage volumes over NVMe-oF TCP, a worker node's kernel version must be 5.13 or later and the nvme-tcp kernel module must be loaded.

-## Preparing the Cluster
+### Preparing the Cluster

-### Verify/Enable Huge Page Support
+#### Verify/Enable Huge Page Support

-_2MiB-sized_  Huge Pages must be supported and enabled on the replicated engine storage nodes.
-A minimum number of 1024 such pages \(i.e. 2GiB total\) must be available _exclusively_ to the replicated engine pod on each node, which should be verified thus:
+2MiB-sized Huge Pages must be supported and enabled on the storage nodes i.e. nodes where IO engine pods are deployed.
+A minimum number of 1024 such pages \(i.e. 2GiB total\) must be available exclusively to the IO engine pod on each node, which should be verified thus:

 ```text
 grep HugePages /proc/meminfo